-- The term, "Mansfield Rising" has been adopted in the local vernacular as synonymous for citizen-led community development and improvement. - The citizen planners have developed a deep trust in one another and radically expanded the diversity and nature of their professional networks.
+- The term, "Mansfield Rising" has been adopted in the local vernacular as synonymous for citizen-led commun development and improvement. - The citizen planners have developed a deep trust in on another and radically expanded the diversity and natur of their professional networks.